MaakTea/WeeTank/README.md

   - use navmesh
 - stop tanks turning over
   - change movement to use physics forces instead of small teleports
+- separate MOVE target and AIM target for tanks :)

 - keep working on new AI
 - hits to actually deal damage, destroy tanks